Caliapus/Startrail/README.md

 ##  Features

-📝 Quick entries – Capture your thoughts in seconds
+📝 Quick entries – Capture your thoughts on the moment

 ⏰ Auto timestamp – Local date and time are saved automatically